-NCSMA’s Journalism Fellowship Program
+NCSMA’s Fellowship Program

 NCSMA offers annual fellowships to N.C. advisers to help them offset summer course expenses.
 Designed to cover full tuition and lodging expenses for each adviser, the fellowships are application-based.

 The program allows teachers to enroll in a one-week, short-term summer course with tuition funding provided by NCSMA.

 N.C. journalism teachers and media advisers can qualify for free in-state tuition, lodging and books through this program.
 The fellowships, awarded on a first-come, first-served basis, are valued at $1,230 per person.

 Note: The 2019 summer session course offered will be MEJO 490: Teaching Broadcast Journalism in the Secondary School.
 Priority deadline for applications is April 1.
 Course dates are July 7 to 13.

 We are happy to post information on open positions for North Carolina journalism educators here.

 Advisers may receive Continuing Education Units (CEUs) for participating in the N.C.
 Scholastic Media Institute and certificates of Participation and Attendance in regional workshops.

 N.C. high school journalism teachers may apply for a journalism endorsement to their N.C. license with 18 hours of relevant coursework.
 Our NCSMA Journalism Teaching Fellowship courses can be applied toward the 18 hours required for the endorsement.

 NCSMA offers mentoring to new journalism teachers and student media advisers, pairing experienced or recently retired teachers with those seeking advice and guidance.
 Contact the NCSMA office to learn more.